Hi, my name is Kate.

 A few fun things about me. 🙂

 I’m a big Beatles fan and have an almost encyclopaedic knowledge of their discography and band history.
-My favourite modern bands are The All-American Rejects and Manic Street Preachers; my husband introduced me to their music after we started dating and I’m the one who keeps a keen eye out for concert dates!
-I also love cats and have a long-haired tortoiseshell kitten-cat; she’s 8 years old but is very petite, very chatty (meows a lot!) and very cuddly.
+My favourite modern bands are The All-American Rejects (since 2003!) and Manic Street Preachers; my husband introduced me to their music after we started dating and I’m the one who keeps a keen eye out for concert dates!
+I also love cats and have a long-haired tortoiseshell kitten-cat; she’s 9 years old, very petite, very chatty (meows a lot!) and very cuddly.
 I am also a feminist, an atheist and an environmentalist (“tree-hugger”).

 Why do you call yourself Cherry Blossom Tree, and why is the blog called “I Am My Own Experience”?